Degree RequirementBSN

-A perianesthesia nurse works with patients that are undergoing or recovering from anesthesia or sedation.
-There are many levels of care that a perianesthesia nurse may work in or specialize in; these may include preparing patients for surgery or caring for patients that are waking up and recovering from anesthesia.
-A perianesthesia nurse may also be referred to as a recovery room or PACU nurse.
+A perianesthesia nurse works with patients undergoing or recovering from anesthesia or sedation.
+A perianesthesia nurse may be involved with many levels of care, including preparing patients for surgery or caring for patients who are waking up and recovering from anesthesia.
+A perianesthesia nurse may also be referred to as a recovery room or post-anesthesia care unit (PACU) nurse.

-Anesthetics have been around since before the 1900s in the medicinal world, and these specialized medications make pain-free surgery possible.
-The ability to use anesthesia during surgery can be lifesaving, though there are potential side effects and adverse reactions that may occur.
-The job of the perianesthesia nurse is crucial as they monitor closely for complications and ensure the optimal safety and comfort of patients under anesthesia.
+Anesthetics have been used medicinally since before the 1900s, and these specialized medications make pain-free surgery possible.
+The ability to use anesthesia during surgery can be lifesaving, though potential side effects and adverse reactions may occur.
+The job of the perianesthesia nurse is crucial, as they monitor closely for complications and ensure the optimal safety and comfort of patients under anesthesia.

 Perianesthesia nurses are a mainstay in hospitals as they prep and care for surgery patients.
 Those looking to enter perianesthesia nursing must have strong assessment skills, as well as a strong foundation in pharmacology, IV skills, a Basic Life Support (BLS) certification as well as Advanced Cardiovascular Life Support (ACLS) certification.
 Experience in surgical environments and a solid knowledge of anesthesia are excellent foundations for the role.

-To become a perianesthesia nurse, the first step is to attend an accredited university or college and graduate with a Bachelor's Degree in Nursing (BSN).
+To become a perianesthesia nurse, the first step is to attend an accredited university or college and graduate with a Bachelor's Degree in Nursing (BSN) from an accredited school.
 To become licensed and start working as a nurse, a passing score is needed on the National Council Licensure Examination (NCLEX-RN).

 Many perianesthesia nursing positions require a minimum of two years of experience in a hospital setting working on an acute care floor like an Intensive Care Unit, ER, or another unit that works with complex patients.